-Blame it all on Dickens, I suppose, but I seem to have Yuletide English ghosts on my mind of late.
-How about a ghost named Emily?
-And where better to meet her than on the Yorkshire Moors?
+Blame it all on Dickens, I suppose, but I seem to have English spooks, spirits and Santa on my mind.

-If one approaches her, she vanishes like a puff of smoke.
-So the beautiful young girl remains forever out of reach–even if your name be Heathcliff.
+So this beautiful phantom of a young girl remains forever out of reach–even if your name be Heathcliff.